Duality for local fields and sheaves on the category of fields: Extensions of algebraic groups as sheaves on the rational etale site

 To define the perfect pro-fppf topology, we need the following class of homomorphisms.

 \begin{Def} Let $R$ be a perfect $k$-algebra.
 We say that a perfect $R$-algebra $S$ is \emph{flat of ind-finite presentation} if there exists a filtered direct system $\{R_{\lambda}\}$ of perfect $R$-algebras such that each $R_{\lambda}$ is flat of finite presentation over $R$ and $S$ is isomorphic to $\dirlim_{\lambda} R_{\lambda}$ as an $R$-algebra.
-In this case, we also say that $\Spec S \to \Spec R$ is \emph{flat of pro-finite presentation}.
-If moreover $S$ is faithfully flat over $R$, we say that $S$ is \emph{faithfully flat of ind-finite presentation} over $R$. \end{Def}
+In this case, we also say that $\Spec S \to \Spec R$ is \emph{flat of profinite presentation}.
+If moreover $S$ is faithfully flat over $R$, we say that $S$ is \emph{faithfully flat of ind-finite presentation} over $R$ and $\Spec S$ is \emph{faithfully flat of profinite presentation} over $\Spec R$. \end{Def}

 Note that the transition homomorphisms $R_{\lambda} \to R_{\mu}$ are not required to be flat.
 An example of a flat homomorphism of ind-finite presentation is a localization of a perfect $k$-algebra by an arbitrary multiplicative subset.
 Another example is a surjection in $\Pro \Alg / k$.
 Note that not every flat homomorphism is of ind-finite presentation. \footnote{\textit{Stacks Project}, \texttt{http://stacks.math.columbia.edu}, Tag 0ATE.}